JonasTaulien/idea-plugin-context-free-grammar/README.md

 Definitions must always end with a semicolon (`;`).

 ### Module definition
-Each Grammar must be placed in a file which is named `<ModuleName>.cfg`.
+Each Grammar must be placed in a file which is named `<ModuleName>.cfgr`.
 The first definition in such a Grammar file must be the Module definition.
-If you named the file `A.cfg`, the Grammar must start with:
+If you named the file `A.cfgr`, the Grammar must start with:
 ```cfgr
 module A;
 ```